mortezakowkabi/jcb-persian-documentation/019-Adding-Site-Views-to-a-Component.md

 Allows JCB to include the necessary access tables so that:

 * Users only see views they have permission for.
-* Joomla’s Access Levels (Public, Registered, Special, etc.) are respected.
+* Joomla's Access Levels (Public, Registered, Special, etc.) are respected.

 **Implementation Details:**